Knowable Word

 Conclusion

 I don’t refuse to ever use AI in my life.
 It just requires self-discipline and thick boundaries.
-But if you want to give Logos a try, feel free to shop plans here and give it a try for free for 60 days.
+So if you’ve got the self-discipline and boundaries for it—and you’d better, no matter what software you use these days to do anything—and you want to give Logos a try, feel free to shop plans here and test it free for 60 days.
 If you buy a subscription after clicking this link, our blog will receive a small commission, which enables us to cover the fees associated with maintaining the blog.
 Thank you!

 Print Friendly, PDF & Email